moss-l/bhs-js-testing/README.md

 You can also choose to only run the tests for a specific function by giving a value to the variable `workingOn` in `script.js`.

-You are of course free to look at the other files in this project but you do not need to understand them to write our own code.
+You are of course free to look at the other files in this project but you do not need to understand them to write and test your own code.

 ## Key keyboard and menu shortcuts